History of Sussex: Jurisdiction

 Private jurisdictions, both ecclesiastical and lay, played a large part in the county.
 The chief ecclesiastical franchises were those of the Archbishop of Canterbury, the bishop of Chichester and also that of Battle Abbey, which was founded by William the Conqueror.
-The main lay francises were those of the Cinque Ports and the Honour of Pevensey.
+The main lay franchises were those of the Cinque Ports and the Honour of Pevensey.
 The Cinque Ports were a group of coastal towns in Kent and Sussex that were given ancient rights and privileges.
 The main rights were the exemption of taxes and duties and the right to enforce the laws in their jurisdiction.
 In return for these privileges they were duty bound to provide ships and men in the time of war for the crown.

 Traditionally when a collection of lands owned by the Crown is held in tenancy then the tenant is known as the tenant-in-chief and the lands held in such a way was called an honour.
 The Honour of Pevensey was a collection of estates in Sussex.
 The Honour of Pevensey was also known as the Lordship of Pevensey Castle or the Honour of The Eagle after the lords of L'Aigle who invariably were the tenant-in-chief.
 The name L'Aigle (French for eagle) is supposedly derived from a town in Normandy, named after an eagle that had built its nest in the area.